 The trick is to work as fast as possible.
 You can even time yourself to see how fast you can get the job done.
 Or if you short on time, set a timer for 10, 15, or 20 minutes and get as much done as you can.

 The timer is very important.
 If you are trying to dust everything in your entire house, every Wednesday, you are bound to get burnt out and completely stop doing the routine.

 I am always surprised at how little time it takes to clean.
 The hardest part is getting started.
 Once you get going this cleaning routine becomes a habit.

 It will take no time at all and you will always love the way your house looks.

 Another good thing about having a house cleaning schedule is that it’s not a big deal if you miss a day.

 Need to skip dusting one week?
 No big deal!
 You dust every week so it’s not like things will get out of control if you can’t do it for a week.

 Just make sure you don’t lose all motivation and keep skipping it.

-If you don’t want to use Monday as your grocery shopping day, I also call this Jump Start Monday and I have a list of task that I try to do every Monday.
+I call this Jump Start Monday and I have a list of tasks that I try to do every Monday.
 Pick two from the list and get your week off to a good start.